medwards147/Udacity_Data_Visualization_Project_6/README.md

 #### Visualization Feedback
 I interviewed three people to collect un-biased feedback in order to improve upon my visualization.
 First, I had to explain about Prosper.com and peer to peer lending in general.
 Then, I asked them with questions.
 The following section provides each question with a summary of each response.

 - What do you notice in the visualization?
     1. All rating trends are showing decreasing estimated returns
-2. My wife said it looks like Skittles "Taste the Rainbow".
+    2. It looks like Skittles "Taste the Rainbow".
-3.
+Note: my wife's feedback is a little more useful after her answer (#2).

 - What questions do you have about the data?
     1. Why wouldn’t I invest in “HR” Prosper Rating every time?
     2. What do the different ratings mean?
-Why wouldn't I invest in the blue or orange everytime?
+Why wouldn't I invest in the blue or orange every time?
-3.

 - What relationships do you notice?
     1. All of the returns show a decreasing trend
     2. All trends are very similar
-3.

 - What do you think is the main takeaway from this visualization?
     1. Prosper has 7 different ratings you can choose from
-2. More loans issued overtime with lower estimated returns by month 3.
+    2. More loans issued overtime with lower estimated returns by month

 - Is there something you don’t understand in the graphic?
-1.
-2. No
-3.
+	1. As I said before, the graphic is useful to understand the returns for each Prosper Rating over time.
+I just don't know why I wouldn't invest in	Rating HR (blue line) every time.
+Also, I noticed I could hover over the points to display a tooltip but found that out by mistake.
+Maybe indicate that is an option.
+	2. I understood everything.
+I'd suggest indicating what each Rating actually means.

 #### Final Visualization with D3.js – Incorporating Feedback